Soil stripping

 Professional equipment for stripping your floor:

-Then you need a stripping product.
+Next, you need a stripping product.
 These products are divided into two main areas:

 - “No-rinse” strippers, generally solvent-based, with a lower pH.

-In this case, rinsing will still be recommended but in a much more limited manner.
-Advantage: safety and ease but may be less effective than some alkaline strippers.
+In this case, rinsing will still be recommended, but in a much more limited manner.
+Advantage: safety and ease , but may be less effective than some alkaline strippers.

 The Taski Diversey professional floor range

-Taski jontec N°1
+Taski jontec No. 1

 Powerful, fast-acting stripper.
 No rinsing required.